Faculty of Informatics

 One of the aims here is to link the theoretical knowledge to relevant examples of its application; therefore, the faculty maintains close ties with scientific research institutes and advanced companies of information technology, telecommunications and other areas.
 The graduates of the faculty have brought themselves together into a club of the faculty’s Alumni, in which they actively communicate with the university’s community and present perspectives for work at their companies, share experiences and invite students to do internship.

 - approx. 350 students

-- 40 lecturers and researchers
+- approx. 40 teachers and researcher fellows

 - Departments of Applied Informatics, Systems’ Analysis, Mathematics and Statistics

 - Laboratories of the Internet and Mobile Solutions, Computer Controlled Systems and Multimedia, Laboratory of Computer networks

 Bachelor’s Degree Studies in English

 One-semester studies at the universities in Finland, France, Germany, Italy, Latvia, Norway, Slovenia, Spain, Turkey, United Kingdom by Erasmus exchange programme and by VMU bilateral collaborative agreements.
 Students may gain practical experience by making use of Erasmus work placement program in enterprises and organisations in all EU countries as well as in Island, Norway, Lichtenstein, Turkey and Switzerland.